-Solution: The agency reports 4.3 for the Number of Primary Security Personnel.
+Solution A: The agency reports 4.3 for the "Number of Primary Security Personnel."

-Scenario: Allocating Security Personnel Across Modes
+Scenario B: Allocating Security Personnel with Varying Use Across Modes

 A transit agency operates both MB and Light Rail (LR) service.
-The transit agency contracts 12 security guards to patrol its non-revenue facilities (administrative buildings).
-The transit agency contracts an additional 5 guards to respond to events on its rail vehicles.
+The transit agency has 12 security guards to patrol its non-revenue facilities (administrative buildings).
+The transit agency contracts an additional 5 guards to respond only to events on its light rail vehicles.
+This means there are a total of 17 full-time security guards.
+The agency also uses Non-Contracted Local Police for the bus mode.
 There are 400 MB and 100 LR employees working in the administrative buildings.

-Solution for MB mode:
+Solution B (for MB mode):

-- The agency reports 9.6 for the Number of Primary Security Personnel.
-400 MB employees ÷ 500 total employees = 0.8 0.8 x 12 security guards = 9.6 - The agency reports 0 for the Number of Secondary Personnel. - The agency selects Contracted Security Force for the primary configuration. - The agency selects Contracted Security Force for the secondary configuration.
+- The agency reports 9.6 for the "Number of Primary Security Personnel."
+400 MB employees ÷ 500 total employees = 0.8 0.8 × 12 security guards = 9.6 - The agency selects "Transit agency security force" for the primary configuration. - The agency reports 0 for the "Number of Secondary Personnel." - The agency selects "Local police non-contracted" for secondary configuration.

-Solution for LR mode:
+Solution B (for LR mode):